monzee/shiv/README.md

     }
     ```

-   The `shiv.` part is need in kotlin due to what I presume is a kapt bug.
-In
+   The `shiv.` part is needed in kotlin.
+In java, you can import the generated
-   java, you can import the generated module and just use the class name.
+   module and just use the class name.
+To do the same in kotlin, you must add
+   `kapt { correctErrorTypes = true }` in your gradle script.

 3. Install the bundled `Shiv` and the generated `shiv.FragmentBindings` modules
    into the subcomponent.
 Expose the type `FragmentFactory` from the subcomponent.